themisir/themisir/README.md

 ### Hi,

-I am Misir, Software Engineer with more than 6 years of experience.
-I stared my developer career as a freelance web developer on 2016.
-During this time my interest in startups rised and I become very hyped.
-So I wanted to invest my time in startups.
-I also like to help open source communities to grow.
-And I'm bad at copywriting, so let's stop self-promotion part here.
+I am Misir, developing software for more than 6 years.
+I've started my career as a freelance web developer on 2016.
+Currently spending my time in building startup and hacking open source projects.
+I'm interested in all levels of the software development from language, os, hardware development to building web frontend UIs for end users.
+Currently I'm mostly coding in C#, Dart, TypeScript and Golang.
+You can find various ways to contact me on [here](https://themisir.com/contact/).

-I'm currently trying entrepreneurship with [Fonibo](https://fonibo.com/en).
+I'm currently full-time CTO, Co-Founder at [Fonibo](https://fonibo.com/en).

 ##### Maintaining:

-- [Hive](https://github.com/hivedb/hive) - Lightweight and blazing fast key-value database written in pure Dart.
+- [hive](https://github.com/hivedb/hive) - Lightweight and blazing fast key-value database written in pure Dart.
 - [phonenumbers](https://github.com/fonibo/phonenumbers) - Phonelibrary validation & UI widget written in pure Dart (without any native bindings like libphonenumbers).
-- [MeiliSearch Dart](https://github.com/TheMisir/meilisearch-dart) - MeiliSearch API in dart programming language.
+- [meilisearch-dart](https://github.com/TheMisir/meilisearch-dart) - MeiliSearch API in dart programming language.

 *The projects above are ones I usually spend more time maintaining than others.*

 ##### My blog:

 You can read my personal blog articles here at [themisir.com](https://themisir.com).
-I'm usually posting about software engineering, life and startups - not specific on one topic.
+I'm usually posting about software engineering, my life and startups - not specific on one topic.

 ##### Follow me there: